collorg/halfORM/README.md

 # DML.
 The `insert`, `select`, `update`, `delete` methods.

 These methods trigger their corresponding SQL querie on the database.
-For debugging purposes, you can activate the print the SQL query built by half_orm when the DML method is invoked using the _mogrify() method.
+For debugging purposes, you can print the SQL query built by half_orm when the DML method is invoked using the _mogrify() method.

 ```py